HL7/davinci-atr/input/pagecontent/structuredefinition-atr-group-intro.md

 	* NOTE: There is discussion on creating a new operation to page the Group resource based on the number of data elements.
 When this is made available, the IG will be revised to use the method for Group searches and reads without the _summary parameter.

+**Using Sub Groups**

+A Group can contain other groups.
+This capability may be used by use cases where multiple characteristics have to be grouped into a composite group.
+For e.g if you want to create a group of patients attributed to an Organization (Say Org-AttributionList Group), which consists of a group of patients attributed to provider A (ProviderA-AttributionList) and Provider B (ProviderB-AttributionList).
+In this case the Org-AttributionList group may contain the sub-groups namely ProviderA-AttributionList and ProviderB-AttributionList.
+The existing DaVinci use cases do not require this level of complexity and hence it is not explicitly identifies as being required for DaVinci use cases.